coralproject/sponge/README.md

 ## Code of conduct

-Please be civil when discussing contributions to the Sponge code and the Coral Project.
+Please be civil when discussing contributions to the Sponge's code source and the Coral Project.
 If in doubt, please consult our [Code of Conduct](https://the-coral-project.gitbooks.io/coral-bible/content/codeofconduct.html).

 ## License